spatialos/gdk-for-unity/docs/setup-and-installing.md

 1. When you want to stop the game:
     1. In the Editor, click the play icon again to stop your client.
-    1. In your terminal, stop the SpatialOS deployment by pressing `Ctrl + C`.
+    1. Stop the SpatialOS deployment by closing the console window.

 #### 3. Run the `Playground` in the cloud using SpatialOS